 Adolescents do not like to be considered children, and do not want to be viewed by peers as different.
-Often, he/she does not want to associate with adults as much as they did.
-So adolescents can enter into a death or loss experience with many complex dynamics already in play.
+Often, they do not want to associate with adults as much as they did.
+Therefore, adolescents can enter into a death or loss experience with many complex dynamics already in play.
 A loss makes all of us feel like a child again - teenagers will feel uncomfortable with this and find it difficult to handle.

-If the teen loses a parent, they may have a tendency to take on duties or roles that are not age appropriate.
+If the teen loses a parent, he may have a tendency to take on duties or roles that are not age appropriate.
 In other words, a teen needs to be allowed to be a teen.
 This child needs a parent/guardian to be a parent/guardian first and a friend second.
-She needs a good listening ear, non-judgmental approach, open door policy and encouragement to express her grief in whatever way works (and that may not be with all of the adults in her life!)
+He/She needs a good listening ear, non-judgmental approach, open door policy and encouragement to express his grief in whatever works (and that my not be with all of the adults in his/her life.)
 Often, teens lean on their friends more than family as they grieve.
-But, don't be discouraged.
-Still let your child know that you are there to listen, when they would like to talk.
+Don't be discouraged.
+Still let your child know that you are there to listen, when he/she would like to talk.